 Restaurants

-There is an endless supply of restaurants.
-You will find many national chains as well local hot spots.
+There is an endless supply of restaurants with new restaurants constantly popping up.
+You’ll find national chains as well as local hot spots.

-But if you are a foodie or looking for fine dining, you might be a little disappointed.
+But you might be a little disappointed if you are a foodie or looking for fine dining.
 Many of the popular restaurants with local foodies are in midtown or downtown.

-Only 2 of the top 10 restaurants in Omaha are out West according to Yelp (I don’t agree with the list but I just wanted to highlight my point).
+Only 2 of the top 10 restaurants in Omaha are out West, according to Yelp (I disagree with the list, but I just wanted to highlight my point).

 Entertainment